 Definition of a Food Handler's License

 In most cases, the term 'food handler's license' refers to a permit or card required to work with food.
 Food handlers may be regulated by the state, but regulation is often administered at the county or city level.
 Requiring a food handler's card or permit is a safeguard for the public that helps the government ensure safe food-handling practices are being followed.
-Safe food handling helps to reduce the transmission of foodborne illnesses and diseases.
+Safe food handling regulations help to reduce the transmission of food-borne illnesses and diseases.

 Types of Programs

-Completing a food handling course is often voluntary and serves as a way to prepare for the food handler's exam.
-A course covers safe food-handling practices, general food safety regulations, personal hygiene and disease prevention.
+The completion of a food handling course is optional, yet it does prepare an applicant for taking the food handler's examination.
+Courses are offered online through a local health department or government agency and can typically be completed in one day.
+A course covers safe food-handling practices, personal hygiene, equipment sanitation and potential hazards.
 During the course, you may review handbooks, watch videos and attend lectures.
 After completing the course, you may take or schedule a licensure exam.